devbhati/random-user/README.md

 ## Fetch data from new relic!:
 This makes a GET API call to new relic servers to fetch the metric by passing in the account ID and the metric name/key.
+This is currently giving 401, still a work in progress!